 At a special general meeting of the Natal Indian Teachers' Society held on 1 April 1967, a decision of great importance and significance was taken.
-The title Natal Indian Teachers' Society (N.I.T.S) was changed to South African Indian Teachers' Association (S.A.I.T.A) and the membership clause of the Constitution altered to make it possible for "all teachers employed in Indian educational institutions in the Republic of South Africa" to join.61 and was in keeping with developments in the country.
-As all teachers in Natal and the Transvaal were employees of one Department since 1 April 1967, and all provincial barriers had been transcended as far as professional matters were concerned, it was felt right and proper that the name of the Society should reflect its South African character by calling itself the "South African Indian Teachers' Association."62
+The title Natal Indian Teachers' Society (N.I.T.S) was changed to South African Indian Teachers' Association (S.A.I.T.A) and the membership clause of the Constitution altered to make it possible for "all teachers employed in Indian educational institutions in the Republic of South Africa" to join.
+61

+The Society felt that this was a correct and progressive step and was in keeping with developments in the country.
+As all teachers in Natal and the Transvaal were employees of one Department since 1 April 1967, and all provincial barriers had been transcended as far as professional matters were concerned, it was felt right and proper that the name of the Society should reflect its South African character by calling itself the "South African Indian Teachers' Association."